Johnson County Election Office releases final vote count update ahead of canvass — see where close races stand

 Lenexa City Council Ward 3

-After Thursday’s update, Melanie Arroyo leads incumbent Councilmember Corey Hunt by 60 votes out of more than 2,550 cast.
-Arroyo led by 53 votes on Tuesday and 54 votes after Wednesday’s update.
+After Friday’s update, Melanie Arroyo maintained a lead over incumbent Councilmember Corey Hunt of 60 votes out of more than 2,550 cast.
+Arroyo led by 53 votes on Tuesday, by 54 votes after Wednesday’s update and by her current 60-vote margin after Thursday’s update, as well.

 Blue Valley Board of Education Member 6